ac-willeke/trekroner-docs/README.md

 Update or add a new page by creating a new rst or md file in the appropriate folder.
 Add the page to the index.rst file.

 **Building the documentation:**
-Install Sphinx and other dependencies listed in `pyproject.toml`.
+Install Sphinx and other dependencies using Poetry (`pyproject.toml`) or Conda (`environment.yml`).
 Run `make html` in the `docs` folder to build the html files.
 The output html files are located in `docs\html`.

+You can view the documentation locally by opening the `index.html` file in a web browser.

 **Deploy the documentation to GitHub pages:**
 Push the updated documentation to the remote repository.
 The documentation is automatically deployed to GitHub pages using GitHub actions.